10high/FilemakerPlaceholderSearch/README.md

 ## Design
 ### Original Design
 The design is essentially a copy of the original Filemaker app.<br>
-It was decided that, due to the nature and prupose of the Web App, only Desktop and Tablet version were needed.<br>
+It was decided that, due to the nature and purpose of the Web App, only Desktop and Tablet version were needed.<br>
 Additions such as language options and Suffix data were added later.
 ![screenshot of orignal design](./ReadMe/originalFigmaDesign.png)